ucsb-cs56-w20/mapache-search/README.md

 I can't resolve this so I'll be taking it out for now

+### Setting up keys & localhost.json:

+* Setting up the Google Search API Key:

+Nagivate to `https://developers.google.com/custom-search/v1/overview` and click the blue button `Get a Key`.
+Follow the steps to produce your key and insert it into `localhost.json`.

+* Set up your Github application and insert the client ID and secret into `localhost.json`.

 ### Getting `stackapps_key`

 In order to get Stack Exchange link previews, you will need a StackApps key.